Magest1ckkz/Nightwing/README.md

 :warning: **Caution!** The development branch is likely to contain unstable code.

 A general purpose bot for Trollbox.party and compatible/similar chat rooms.

-Privatized because Fox might copy the bot code.
-And this is not good.